conventional-changelog/conventional-changelog/README.md

 So, when you build a parent module, you need to read the old logs and append or prepend to them based on `options.append`.
 If `options.allBlocks` is `true` you need to ignore any previous logs.

+## Recommended workflow when not using `options.allBlocks`

+1. Make changes
+2. Commit those changes
+3. Make sure Travis turns green
+4. Bump version in `package.json`
+5. `conventionalChangelog`
+6. Commit `package.json` and `CHANGELOG.md` files
+7. Tag
+8. Push

+The reason why you should commit and tag after `conventionalChangelog` is that the CHANGELOG should be included in the new release, hence `gitRawCommitsOpts.from` defaults to the latest semver tag.

 ## License

 MIT